Skip to main content

 Visit Middle Housing Development Application Process for more detailed information.

-Townhouses must be developed on separate lots.
-All other middle housing types may share a lot, if desired.
+Townhouses must be on separate lots.
+All other middle housing types may be on separate lots or on a single, shared lot.

-• Visit Projects Under Review and enter the term “middle” to search for related applications.
+• Visit Development Applications Under Review and enter the term “middle” to search for related applications.

 Washington County Community Development Code